maritz/nohm/README.md

     YourNewPrefix:something:something

 Do note that the tests intentionally log out some warnings and errors.
 However these have (blue) log lines before them, announcing them.
 Any warnings/errors that do not have these announcements are actual problems.

-## Note about npm audit warnings

-Currently npm audit detects 5 minor vulnerabilities in nohm, all of which are under nodeunit -> tap.

-nodeunit is only installed when you install the dev dependencies (aka. `npm install` in a checked out version of this repo for example).

-In addition to that the tap reporter of nodeunit is not used at all.

-Thus these vulnerabilities do not affect nohm.
-There is however an [open task](https://github.com/maritz/nohm/issues/116) to switch away from nodeunit anyways, so these warnings will hopefully go away soon™.